Europia79/BombArena/README.md

 Bugs to fix:
 ---
-- Remove the bomb when it explodes.
-- Remove HATs and bombs from the player inventory.
+- Remove HATs and bombs from the player inventory after the bomb has been planted.
+- fix the fake TNT block appearance in PlantTimer
 - onBombSpawn(ItemSpawnEvent e) breaks ALL other events.
 - onBombDespawn(ItemDespawnEvent e) breaks ALL other events.

 Known Issues:
 ---
-- Arenas must be setup in such a way that the bases (brewing stands) are reset after each match.
 - Obviously, there is NO handling for when the bomb despawns after 5 minutes because this event breaks all other events.